 At the heart of the Boeing strike, an emotional fight over a lost pension plan

+Pensions are a major sticking point between Boeing and its striking machinists union.
+Many workers want the company to restore the pension plan they lost a decade ago, but Boeing hasn’t budged.

-SEATTLE — At a rally this month in Seattle, machinists union vice president Gary Allen addressed a hall full of striking Boeing workers.
+SEATTLE — At a rally here this month, machinists union vice president Gary Allen addressed a hall full of striking Boeing workers.

 “When I'm out on the picket line, I ask everybody, what is the strike about to you?,” he said.